How to clean an outdoor rug – 6 easy steps recommended by experts

 It's best to carry out any water-based cleaning steps on the patio or decking, avoiding grass because it could ruin not only the rug but also your freshly reseeded lawn.

 Try to elevate the rug after rinsing it to encourage excess water to run away, preventing it from becoming waterlogged.
-It's also important to choose a warm, dry day before you start cleaning and rinsing because otherwise, you run the risk that the rug won't dry sufficiently – which could cause mold or moss to form.
+It's also important to choose a warm, dry day before you start cleaning and rinsing because otherwise, you run the risk that the rug won't dry sufficiently, which could cause mould or moss to form.

 3. Scrub surface stains with a cleaning solution

 "If it needs a little more or if it smells, then mix warm water with a mild detergent to make a simple, effective cleaning solution," says Clare.
-"Using a soft brush, gently scrub the rug all over to remove dirt and refresh the fibers and color hues."
+"Using a soft brush, gently scrub the rug all over to remove dirt and refresh the fibres and colour hues."

-We recommend mixing a solution of dish soap and warm water, mixing just enough for a soapy lather to form to work into the fabric.
-When cleaning any carpet it is advisable to carry out a small patch test, even when using a mild detergent or dish soap, to check the solution won't discolor or damage the fibers in any way.
+We recommend mixing a solution of dish soap and warm water, mixing just enough for a soapy lather to form, and working it into the fabric.
+When cleaning any carpet, it is advisable to carry out a small patch test, even when using a mild detergent or dish soap, to check that the solution won't discolour or damage the fibres in any way.

 4. Tackle tougher stains

 "For tougher stains that remain, use a gentle, non-abrasive sponge and a mild washing detergent to spot-clean the areas once more," suggests Clare.
-Similar to cleaning carpet stains indoors she warns: "Try to avoid harsh scrubbing, which can make stains worse, and instead, gently blot to lift the stain from the fibers."
+Similar to cleaning carpet stains indoors, she warns: "Try to avoid harsh scrubbing, which can make stains worse, and instead, gently blot to lift the stain from the fibres."

 5. Rinse away any residue